Ways to Get on the Water

 6. Spirit of Buffalo

-Buffalo has never seen anything like the Buffalo CycleBoats before.
-The newest waterfront attraction, having launched in May, is a floating pub/group bicycle allowing its 15-passengers to pedal along as they take in all the sites on the waterfront with a cold beer (BYOB).
-The boat is available both for individual bookings and group tours.
+Buffalo has never seen anything like the Buffalo CycleBoats & Buffalo Pedal Tours before.
+This waterfront attraction, having launched with Buffalo CycleBoats a few summers ago, this floating pub/group bicycle allows its 15-passengers to pedal along as they take in all the sites on the waterfront with a cold beer (BYOB).

-An old favorite – the Miss Buffalo – offers public cruises, party cruises and private outings from its anchoring spot near the Erie Basin Marina.
+An old favorite – the Miss Buffalo – offers private outings from its anchoring spot near the Erie Basin Marina.
 When you’re aboard you’ll enjoy spectacular views of the Buffalo skyline and the famous sunsets over the waters of Lake Erie.

-Celebrating nearly 40 years this year, the Moondance Catamaran can fit up to 75 passengers and equipped with tons of lunging space (pro tip: relax on the netting as the waters zip by below you), a fully stocked bar and, of course, wonderful vantage points of Buffalo and the expanse of Lake Erie.
+Celebrating nearly 40 years of service, the Moondance Catamaran can fit your private group and equipped with tons of lounging space (pro tip: relax on the netting as the waters zip by below you), a fully stocked bar and, of course, wonderful vantage points of Buffalo and the expanse of Lake Erie.

-Starting the 2017 season in a new home docked at Buffalo RiverWorks, Grand Lady Cruises is Buffalo’s only dedicated dinner cruise vessel.
+With a home docked at Buffalo RiverWorks, Grand Lady Cruises is Buffalo’s only dedicated dinner cruise vessel.
 Make a reservation, enjoy a meal prepared right onboard and then head up to the veranda for drinks, live music and one of the best sunsets around.

 Climb aboard sailor!
 Whether you’re looking to enjoy the wind in your hair or plan the perfect date night, make sure to book your outing through Make Sail Time.
 And if you’re looking to learn the ropes yourself, Seven Seas Sailing School will make you a seasoned sea dog in no time.